ZX-calculus is Complete for Finite-Dimensional Hilbert Spaces: Introduction

-As the main result of the paper, we define the finite-dimensional ZX-calculus and prove its completeness.
+In this paper, we define the finite-dimensional ZX-calculus and prove its completeness.
 We begin by defining the generators of the calculus as the mixed-dimensional Z-spider~\cite{wangCompletenessQufiniteZXW2024} and the qudit X-spider, and then presenting its axioms.
-Next, we recapitulate the axioms and definition of the finite-dimensional ZW-calculus in accordance with~\cite{devismeMinimalityFiniteDimensionalZWCalculi2024}.
+Next, we recapitulate the axioms and definition of the finite-dimensional ZW-calculus~\cite{devismeMinimalityFiniteDimensionalZWCalculi2024}.
 We then move on to proving the main result of the paper --- the completeness of the finite-dimensional ZX-calculus.
 It is achieved by translating the generators of our language to the finite-dimensional ZW-calculus~\cite{devismeMinimalityFiniteDimensionalZWCalculi2024} and proving the invertibility of this translation.
-This technique of translating between calculi to prove completeness has been employed before, first in~\cite{jeandelCompleteAxiomatisationZXCalculus2018}, and later in~\cite{ngUniversalCompletionZXcalculus2017, jeandelDiagrammaticReasoningClifford2018}.
+Similar techniques of proving completeness have been employed before, first in~\cite{jeandelCompleteAxiomatisationZXCalculus2018}, and later in~\cite{ngUniversalCompletionZXcalculus2017, jeandelDiagrammaticReasoningClifford2018}.
 By establishing completeness, we lay a solid foundation for the ZX-calculus as a versatile tool not only for quantum computation but also for various fields within finite-dimensional quantum theory.